25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

 Charley Young Beach is a beautiful and convenient stretch of sandy beach at the far north end of Kamaole Beach Park I. You can walk there from Kam I, and there is a nice lava peninsula that you can snorkel.
-The waves tend to run from gentle to medium strength here.
-This is also a fantastic place to watch the sunset, or simply enjoy reading a book.
-This beach is rarely crowded, and the parking lot is rarely full.
+Or park at the convenient beach parking lot on South Kihei Rd.

 A great place to swim with turtles on Maui, you may also encounter manini, goatfish, parrotfish, trumpetfish, and some really cool sea urchins.
 While you are checking everything out, remember that everything you see underwater is alive, even the coral.
-Don’t touch the coral, and definitely don’t touch the turtles – you can get a huge fine, and doing so is disrespectful.
+Don’t touch the coral, and definitely don’t touch the turtles – you can get a huge fine, and doing so is seen as very disrespectful.

-Entering the water at Charley Young Beach is pretty easy which makes it a great snorkeling location for families.
+Entering the water at Charley Young Beach is pretty easy, which makes it a great snorkeling location for families.
 This is a sandy entry, but depending on what time of day you go snorkeling, the waves can be pushy coming in.
 If they are pushing you toward the beach, get past them as soon as you can.
 It is usually easier to gear up once you’re a few yards beyond those breaking waves.

 Snorkel as early as possible; the waves are gentler and visibility is best in the morning.
 Know your skill level and check in with your energy level before you go in, and use common sense while exploring these amazing reefs.